tilt-dev/tilt.specs/extension_distribution.md

 - A button manager
 - An extension manager

-which can all, themselves, be global extensions implemented on this system, and can introspect on the list of extensions.
+which can all, themselves, be extensions implemented on this system, and can introspect on the list of extensions.

 ### Resource Grouping